tantaman/tantaman.github.io/content/2022-07-02-what-am-i-building.md

   - OAuth
   - DID

 tldr: programming evolves by first being mired in incidental complexity and later having that complexity removed by clever tooling and infrastructure.
+Infrastructure codifies knowledge and uplevels the programmer.

 > Some of these abstractions [leak more than others](https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/) and sometimes "infra claiming to remove complexity" really just moves us backwards and creates more complexity.
 Remember all the craze over NoSQL?
 [Relational DBs aren't dinosaurs, they're sharks](https://www.simplethread.com/relational-databases-arent-dinosaurs-theyre-sharks/).
 Or the overly zealous push for micro-services everywhere which reached fever pitch with "micro-repositories"?

+All the incidental complexities involved in state management, listed above (the incidental reasons), can be resolved by addressing a few areas:

+- The state distribution spectrum
+- The impedence myth
+- Mismodeling
+  - Storage level, rather than application level, thinking
+  - Becoming more declarative

+(where does polyglot fit?)

-My claim is that there's no comprehensive solution to removing the incidental complexities bound up in state management.
+My claim is that there's no comprehensive solution to removing the incidental complexities bound up in application state management.
 All we have are pieces focused on thin slices of the problem and not applicable across the state distribution spectrum.

 # The State Distribution Spectrum